amackera/stratus/README.md

 - DONE - User roles and authorization (Connect-roles)
     - This could be better... requires manually updating users in DB shell...
 - DONE - REST API for events
+- DONE - Automatically tweet when something bad happens
-- Event updates for admins
+- DONE - Event updates for admins
 - Commenting on events for logged in users
 - Multiple projects
     - BADLY NEEDED!
-- Automatically tweet when something bad happens
 - REST API for analytics
 - Show graphs for analytics on client